-University of Florida (UF) researchers are developing ways to combat food insecurities in Africa.
+University of Florida (UF) researchers of the Institute for Sustainable Food Systems are developing ways to combat food insecurities in Africa.
 The African Cassava Agronomy Initiative is a five-year project to advance cassava farming by offering decision support tools.
 Farmers can access these applications to identify ways to maximize crop yield, improve root starch quality, and reduce the yield gap.
 The project goal is to engage 100,000 households and generate crop values worth $28 million.
 Patricia Moreno Cadena, a Ph.D. candidate in the Department of Agricultural and Biological Engineering at UF, explains why this can be life-changing for so many families:

 “Cassava is not just as a food security crop for direct household consumption, but also an industry crop with potential to generate additional income to the farmers.”